-The weight of garage-space (toy hauler) on the motorhome is between 1600 lbs and 1800 lbs.
+The cargo weight limit of the garage-space (toy hauler) on the motorhome is between 1600 lbs and 1800 lbs.
 The max weight fluctuates depending on the model of Thor Outlaw you choose.
 There are several different versions available to pick from.
 Each model varies slightly from the next in bed spaces, storage spaces, basic utilities, weight limits, and other basic utilities.
 These motorhomes measure out to approximately 39 ft. in length.

 They sleep a maximum of eight people between a king-size bed, two queen-size beds, and a sofa bed (a leatherette).
 There are also plenty of storage areas tucked away throughout the entire motorhome.
 The kitchen is all state-of-the-art, reminding you very much of what you’d find in an extremely high-end motorhome.

 The interior of the toy hauling motorhome is luxurious to boot (and the outside looks pretty great too).
 It comes with glazed wood floors and polished countertops as well as nickel finished hardware throughout the vehicle.
-The accommodations inside are second to none; five TVs, reading table, built-in 4G hotspots, Wi-Fi, DVD and Blu-ray players, stereo, and much more.
+The accommodations inside are second to none; five TVs, a reading table, built-in 4G hotspots, Wi-Fi, DVD, and Blu-ray players, stereo, and much more.

 2. Newmar Canyon Star 3927